Touch

 Checking if a Contact is Active

-// Check if a specific contact ID is still active
+// Check if a specific contact is still active

 Contact Properties